PsyD vs. PhD: What’s the Difference?

 FIND A SCHOOL TODAY

-Tell us a little about yourself and we’ll connect you with schools that offer clinical psychology degree programs.
+Tell us a little about yourself and we’ll connect you with schools that offer psychology degree programs.